Dung beetle: Agriculture

 Dung beetles play a role in agriculture and tropical forests.
 By burying and consuming dung, they improve nutrient recycling and soil structure.
 Dung beetles have been further shown to improve soil conditions and plant growth on rehabilitated coal mines in South Africa.
 They are also important for the dispersal of seeds present in animals' dung, influencing seed burial and seedling recruitment in tropical forests.
 They can protect livestock, such as cattle, by removing the dung which, if left, could provide habitat for pests such as flies.
 Therefore, many countries have introduced the creatures for the benefit of animal husbandry.
-The American Institute of Biological Sciences reports that dung beetles save the United States cattle industry an estimated US$380 million annually through burying above-ground livestock feces.
+The American Institute of Biological Sciences reports that dung beetles save the United States cattle industry an estimated US$380 million annually through burying above-ground livestock dung.

 In Australia, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) commissioned the Australian Dung Beetle Project (1965–1985) which, led by George Bornemissza, sought to introduce species of dung beetles from South Africa and Europe.
 The successful introduction of 23 species was made, most notably Digitonthophagus gazella and Euoniticellus intermedius, which has resulted in improvement of the quality and fertility of Australian cattle pastures, along with a reduction in the population of pestilent Australian bush flies by around 90%.
 In 1995 it was reported that dung beetles were being trialled in the Sydney beach suburb of Curl Curl to deal with dog droppings.

 An application made by Landcare Research to import up to 11 species of dung beetle into New Zealand was approved in 2011.
 As well as improving pasture soils the Dung Beetle Release Strategy Group said that it would result in a reduction in emissions of nitrous oxide (a greenhouse gas) from agriculture.
 There was, however, strong opposition from some at the University of Auckland, and a few others, based on the risks of the dung beetles acting as vectors of disease.
-There were public health researchers at the University of Auckland who agreed with the Environmental Protection Authority's risk assessment.
 Several Landcare programmes in Australia involved schoolchildren collecting dung beetles.